-Steve Cook Mr. Cook is a semi-retired tax lawyer with many years of financial experience and service on audit committees.
 Christina Strashek Ms. Strashek is a finance professional with over 15 years of diversified capital markets experience and holds a CFA designation.
-Paul Sun Mr. Sun is a corporate banker with many years of financial experience and experience serving on audit committees.
+Paul Sun Mr. Sun is a past corporate banker with many years of financial and capital markets experience, holds a CFA designation, and has experience serving on audit committees.
+Jeffrey Mason Mr. Mason is a CPA with many years of experience in auditing, accounting, mining and service on audit committees and holds an ICD.D.